 Recently wrapping up a North American tour in support of his acclaimed album Fading Light, Jones is eager to jump head first into The Deadmen.
 “I’m a big fan of Josh and Hoben,” says Jones.
 “We’re buddies.
 It’s exciting for me to play side-man to their tunes.”

 Adds Read, “I feel we’re all aware that what someone else knows, benefits the group.
 And there’s no ego issue with running through all options.”

 The debut EP from The Deadmen is set for release.
-Joined by John Hutchins on bass and Mike Smirnoff on drums, a full-length record is due in 2014.
+Joined by John Scoops on bass, a full-length record is due in 2015.
 “We have more than enough material,” says Hoben.
 “We’ll be bringing the music to the people, one way or another.”